DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Abstract

 \section{Abstract}

-In every enterprise database, administrators must define an access control policy that specifies which users have access to which assets.
+In every enterprise database, administrators must define an access control policy that specifies which users have access to which tables.
 Access control straddles two worlds: policy (organization-level principles that define who ``should'' have access) and process (database-level primitives that actually implement the policy).
 Assessing and enforcing process compliance with a policy is a manual and ad-hoc task.
-This paper introduces a new paradigm for access control called Intent-Based Access Control for Databases (IBAC-DB).
-In IBAC-DB, access control policies are expressed more precisely using a novel format, the \emph{natural language access control matrix} (NLACM).
-Database access control primitives are synthesized automatically from these NLACMs.
-These primitives can be used to generate new DB configurations and/or evaluate existing ones.
-This paper presents a reference architecture for an IBAC-DB interface, an initial implementation for PostgreSQL (which we call LLM4AC), and initial benchmarks that evaluate the accuracy and scope of such a system.
-We further describe how to extend LLM4AC to handle other types of database deployment requirements, including temporal constraints and role hierarchies.
-We propose \tasksys, a requirement-specific method of extending LLM4AC, and \govsys, a generalized method of extending LLM4AC.
-We find that our chosen implementation, LLM4AC, vastly outperforms other baselines, achieving high accuracies and F1 scores on our initial Dr. Spider benchmark.
-On all systems, we find overall high performance on expanded benchmarks, which include state-of-the-art NL2SQL data requiring external knowledge, and real-world role hierarchies from the Amazon Access dataset.
+This paper introduces a new access control model called \emph{Intent-Based Access Control for Databases} (IBAC-DB).
+In IBAC-DB, access control policies are expressed using abstractions that scale to high numbers of database objects, and are traceable with respect to implementations.
+This paper proposes \nameofsys\ (\underline{De}ployment \underline{P}olicy \underline{L}inter for \underline{O}rganization \underline{I}ntents), a LLM-backed system leveraging access control-specific task decompositions to accurately synthesize and audit access control implementation from IBAC-DB abstractions.
+As \nameofsys\ is the first system of its kind to our knowledge, this paper further proposes IBACBench, the first benchmark for evaluating the synthesis and auditing capabilities of \nameofsys.
+IBACBench leverages a combination of current NL2SQL benchmarks, real-world role hierarchies and access control policies, and LLM-generated data.
+We find that \nameofsys\ achieves high synthesis accuracies and auditing F1 scores overall, and greatly outperforms other LLM prompting strategies (e.g., by 10 F1 points).